What Will Matter Most Tomorrow is the Data Center Location You Choose Today?

 A growing number of states have passed legislation to attract and grow data centers.
 But not all states’ financial incentives are alike.
 Some states offer only short-term benefits or ones that cover only certain aspects of a project.
 Some provide benefits for small operations, while others place minimum square footage or investment thresholds on eligibility for incentives.
 Fewer states, although growing in number, are providing benefits for retrofitting existing operations.

-Exemptions also apply to clients who purchase equipment for the centers— so they can help both enterprise/single company data centers and those that co-locate in a large facility.
+Exemptions also apply to clients who purchase equipment for the centers—so they can help both enterprise/single company data centers and those that co-locate in a large facility.

-Given increasingly extreme weather patterns, it is critical to select a location that is less likely to be impacted by severe weather events
+Given increasingly extreme weather patterns, it is critical to select a location that is less likely to be impacted by severe weather events like tornados, floods or hurricanes or by other natural disasters such as earthquakes or wildfires

 Sometimes refurbishing an existing facility makes more sense than building new.
-In Minnesota, businesses that refurbish a data or network operations center of at least 25,000 square feet and invest $50 million in the first two years qualify for the state’s data center sales tax incentives.
+In Minnesota, businesses that refurbish a data or network operations center of at least 25,000 square feet and invest $50 Mn in the first two years qualify for the state’s data center sales tax incentives.

 In addition, Minnesota does not tax personal property, inventories, utilities, internet access, information services, or custom-created software.
 These exemptions create an extremely favorable climate for data centers.

-In fact, since 2012, Minnesota has seen over $2 billion invested in data centers and has had 25 facilities certified to participate in our sales tax exemption program, with more projects in the pipeline.
+In fact, since 2012, Minnesota has seen over $2 Bn invested in data centers and has had 25 facilities certified to participate in our sales tax exemption program, with more projects in the pipeline.

 In the early 2000s, states such as North Carolina, South Carolina, Oklahoma and Iowa created legislation to support data centers—all within a couple of years of each other.
 The focus was on large enterprise users.
-However, many states have modified their legislation to incent smaller- to medium-sized colocation facilities as well, recognizing the important role these facilities have in supporting the needs of users that do not need a dedicated data center.
+However, many states have modified their legislation to incent smaller- to medium-sized collocation facilities as well, recognizing the important role these facilities have in supporting the needs of users that do not need a dedicated data center.

 Our recent success with data centers has been driven by legislation and incentives, but this success is also due to other aspects of the business environment outlined below.